 The following figure excludes American Indian or Alaska Native to illustrate in more detail the hospitalization rate per 100,000 population of the other race and ethnicity groups.

-834 hospitalized cases with missing race/ethnicity information were excluded.
-201 cases who self-identified as Other Race or Refused to answer were also excluded.
+654 hospitalized cases with missing race/ethnicity information were excluded. [#] cases who self-identified as Other Race, "Refused to answer", or "not asked" were also excluded.

 SECTION 5: GENDER